George Getty

-George Franklin Getty (October 17, 1855 - May 31, 1930) was an American lawyer, pioneer oilman, father of industrialist J. Paul Getty, and patriarch of the Getty family.
+George Franklin Getty (October 17, 1855 - May 31, 1930) was an American lawyer, pioneer oilman, father of industrialist J. Paul Getty, and patriarch of the wealthy Getty family.

 Life and career

 Getty was born in 1855 in Allegany County, Maryland, to Martha Ann (Wily) and John Getty (1835-1861), who was the son of James Getty and the grandson of another John Getty, a Presbyterian Ulster Scots peasant who immigrated to America and claimed kinship with the namesake of Gettysburg, Pennsylvania.
 However, Robert Lenzner wrote in his book The Great Getty that Gettysburg was founded by the Gettys family, not Getty.
 Shortly after his birth Getty's family moved from Maryland to Ohio where his father died in 1861.
 George was forced to work at a young age until his uncle, Joseph Getty, provided funds for him to attend school.
 He earned a Bachelor of Science from Ohio Northern University in 1879.

 Eventually, Getty married and attended law school at the University of Michigan Law School and was admitted to the bar.
 In 1884, George F. Getty moved to Minneapolis, Minnesota where he specialized in insurance and corporate law and made a good living in what was the "flour capital" of America.
 In 1890, his first child, a daughter, died in a typhoid epidemic that hit the city.
 In 1892, the Gettys had another child, a son, Jean Paul Getty (later known as J. Paul Getty).

 In 1904, the Gettys moved from Minnesota to Oklahoma, where George began a career as an independent oilman.
 Within two years, he had amassed a fortune from his Minnehoma Oil Company and moved his family to Los Angeles, California.
 In 1913, George lent his son Jean Paul (then aged 21) money to invest in oil wells.
 By 1915, Jean Paul had made his first million and the following year George and Jean Paul incorporated the Getty Oil Company, later to become Getty Oil.